discordjs/discord.js/packages/create-discord-bot/README.md

 ## Contributing

-Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the[documentation][documentation].
+Before creating an issue, please ensure that it hasn't already been reported/suggested.
 See [the contribution guide][contributing] if you'd like to submit a pull request.

 ## Help